joakimbergros/advent-of-code-2023/README.md

 The `std::iter::from_fn` was a nice tip and it makes you able to create an iteration from the callback return value.

 Great help from [Youtube](https://www.youtube.com/watch?v=JOgQMjpGum0) after I got stuck debugging this!

+## Day 2

+## Day 3

+## Day 4

+## Day 5

+## Day 6

+## Day 7

+## Day 8

+Part 1 was no problem, and part 2 i wrote logic that would've given the right answer but bruteforcing it would've taken months or years, so I ended up looking up someone elses sollution.
+It got me to learn about LCM so that's always a plus!